 There are a lot of questions to answer so let’s get into it…

 This one is a mixed bag.
 We have to admit that many of the special effects are really cool.
 The lasers, lights, and water effects are much more engaging than we originally thought they would be and draw your attention to the center of the show.

 It definitely relies more on lights, lasers, and projections now than it does on fireworks and traditional pyrotechnics.

-The water screens are nice and the projections inside are beautiful, but they are dependant on getting a view looking straight-on.
+The water screens are nice and the projections inside are beautiful, but they are dependent on getting a view looking straight on.
 The plain truth however is that most of the views around World Showcase are not optimal spots to watch the show.
 The LEDs we just don’t get.
 They are not very attractive, nor are the animations on the screens very interesting.

 That’s a shame when they spent so much money on these special effects.
 And if we have to suffer through looking at those glorified oil rigs all day long, they better make it worth it at night.

 We also are not sold on the octopus barge in the center of the lagoon.
 Something about all those arms flailing about gives us the creeps.